 National Insurance Contributions (NIC) are essentially a tax on any income that you earn over a certain level that go towards an array of benefits, including the state pension.

-The system is divided into two different classes:
+The system is divided into three different classes:

-- Class 1 is payable on earnings from employment
+- Class 1 contributions are payable on earnings from employment

 - Class 2 and 4 are payable on the profits gained from self-employment

 - Class 3 contributions are voluntary payments